Medium- to Long-term Fellowships for established scientists, post-doctorate fellows, and public health officials (2 months, 6 months, and 12 months).

-They will cover travel, accommodation, and a stipend.
-We will prioritize the selection of individuals from national institutes of health and academic organizations in Africa that already have SARS-CoV-2 genomic data and need to build skills in genomic surveillance and advanced bioinformatics data analysis.
+The medium to long-term fellowship will cover travel, accommodation, and a daily stipend (around US$50).
+We will prioritize the selection of individuals from national institutes of health and academic organizations in Africa that already have SARS-CoV-2 genomic data production and analysis experience and need to build skills in statistics, epidemiology, wet-lab genomic data production, bioinformatics and phylogenetic data analysis.

 - Public Health Officials

-- African Centre of Excellence for Genomics of Infectious Diseases (ACEGID)
+- African Centre of Excellence for Genomics of Infectious Diseases (ACEGID), Nigeria